 - Upload the picture to a service like Mixbook (or a local photo shop) and get a 20 x 30 photo print.
 Don’t want one this big?
 Print any size you want, and just adjust down the wood pieces to be two inches larger than the shorter end of the print.

 - Cut the 1 x 2 wood pieces to the correct size (1 inch longer than the short side of the poster).
 TIP: Don’t have power tools or don’t like to use them?
 Ask your home improvement store to cut them to the correct size for you.
 Most will do a couple cuts for free and may charge a small amount for additional cuts.

 - Distress the wood using this natural mixture.

 - Once the wood dries, staple the wood pieces to the top and bottom of the quote.
 I found it easiest to place the wood on the ground and place the quotes facing down on top.
 Then, I stapled through the back of the poster and into the wood.
 Note: If you’re making more than one quote that will hang in the same place, make sure the poster overlaps the wood the same amount on each one and that they all end up the same finished length.

 - Screw the screw eyes into the top of the top piece of wood.
 I placed the eyes about an inch from the edge of the poster.

 - Tie the twine to make a hanging piece of desired length.

 Quotes I Used

 These are the quotes I chose.
-If you want to use any of these, you can download them for free below.
+If you want to use any of these, feel free to recreate them!

 From Mother Teresa: